SEKOIA-IO/documentation/docs/integrations/sekoiaio_activity_logs.md

 name: SEKOIA.IO activity logs

 ## Overview
-SEKOIAIO.IO activity logs collect all operations done, on SEKOIA.IO, by the members of the community.
+SEKOIA.IO activity logs collect operations done, on SEKOIA.IO, by the members of the community.
 It helps to monitor activities and detect malicious behavior.

+## SEKIOIA.IO activity logs

+The activity logs collect various operations.
+Here a non-exhaustive list of operations:

+- listing observables
+- creating a new rule
+- updating the status of an alert
+- inviting a new member in the community
+- ...

 ## Setup